-As a general rule, the use of touch between adults in positions of responsibility and those with whom they are working or volunteering should be initiated by the person themselves and kept to the minimum.
+As a general rule, the use of touch between adults in positions of responsibility and beneficiaries should be initiated by the person themselves and kept to the minimum.
 In addition to this, always follow the guidelines below:

-- Ask permission before you touch someone - Allow the other person to determine the degree of touch except in exceptional circumstances (e.g. when they need medical attention) - Avoid any physical contact that is or could be construed as sexual, abusive or offensive - Keep everything public.
+- Ask permission before you touch someone.
+This includes before praying for someone with the laying on of hands. - Allow the other person to determine the degree of touch except in exceptional circumstances (e.g. when they need medical attention) - Avoid any physical contact that is or could be construed as sexual, abusive or offensive - Keep everything public.
 A hug in the context of a group is very different from a hug behind closed doors - Touch should be in response to a person's needs and not related to the worker's needs.
-Touch should be age appropriate, welcome and generally initiated by the child, not the worker.